Erlotinib Hydrochloride(er-LOH-tih-nib HY-droh-KLOR-ide)

 - Non-small cell lung cancer (NSCLC).

-- It is used as first-line treatment for metastatic NSCLC in patients with tumors that have epidermal growth factor receptor (EGFR) mutations.
+- It is used as first-line treatment for metastatic NSCLC in patients with tumors that have certain epidermal growth factor receptor (EGFR) mutations.

 - It is used for locally advanced or metastatic NSCLC in patients who have already been treated with chemotherapy.